haroldtreen/haroldtreen.github.io/_posts/2016-12-02-recurse-center-week-9.md

 *No you don't, Harold.
 You're in no need of a framework... in fact, nobody writing Javascript needs another framework.*

-I've generally found this pushing my time towards more fulfilling activities.
+I've generally found this value has pushed my time towards more fulfilling activities.

 #### **Haskell Progress**